-- This bread requires a little bit of patience, because you will need to allow the bread to completely cool before slicing.
+- This Cream Cheese Cinnamon Apple Bread recipe requires a little bit of patience, because you will need to allow the bread to completely cool before slicing.
 If you slice it while still warm the cream cheese will be oozy.
 But if that is what you are looking for, oozing cream cheese, by all means go for it and slice it while still warm.

-Bust out your stretchy-waist sweat pants and get your fall bake on with this Cinnamon Cream Cheese Filled Apple Bread.
+Bust out your stretchy-waist sweat pants and get your fall bake on with this Cream Cheese Cinnamon Apple Bread.
 I pinky promise this bread won’t disappoint!

 Until Thursday friends, cheers – to therapeutic baking.

 How to make Cream Cheese Cinnamon Apple Bread recipe👇